 - A comprehensive, eight-week mentorship and support experience to student participants.

 - Regular meetings between students and their assigned mentor to address key developmental aspects of the program, as they relate to the individual student.

-Each student will be a member of a clinical research project team with the goal of submitting an abstract to a publication and/or presenting at an academic congress or professional meeting.
+- Student will be a member of a clinical research project team with the goal of submitting an abstract to a publication and/or presenting at an academic congress or professional meeting.

-Students will also spend time shadowing physicians in their office practice, operating room, and other clinical settings to enhance the experience.
+- Time for students to shadow physicians in their office practice, operating room, and other clinical settings to enhance the experience.

 The distribution will be equitable and rotational, allowing all programs to have access to financial support.
 Individual programs will have discretion to add to the section contributed fund if they choose to host additional students.